tytydraco/yessleep/out/My_intrusive_thoughts_have_tormented_me_for_fifty_years_Last_week_one_of_them_was_kind_to_me.md

-My intrusive thoughts have tormented me for fifty years.
-Last week, one of them was kind to me.

 On Monday, Day One, if you're counting, and I'm always counting, I closed my front door.
 My front door takes three.
 Bolt, chain, then my palm flat against the wood.
 I know the palm part doesn't do anything.
 I do it anyway, because three is the number that lets me walk away from the door.
 On bad mornings three isn't enough and it turns into nine, and nine is why I missed the 7:40 bus again this morning and clocked in eleven minutes late.

 Eleven minutes was enough.
 My supervisor handed me a final written warning at lunch.
 Twenty-two years counting stock at the same warehouse, and here's the joke: the thing that made me good at that job is that I check everything three times.
 The thing that's getting me fired is that three keeps turning into nine.